 A split mailbox using a Text Editor

-One last manual method to split the MBOX file into multiple files is using a Text Editor.
+One last manual method to split MBOX file into multiple files is using a Text Editor.
 You can use any Text Editor that supports your platform like EditPad, NotePad ++, JujuEdit, HexFiend, VEDIT, VEDIT Pro, UltraEdit, etc. You can download these applications from their websites and install them into your system.

 - Copy the MBOX and create two extra copies of the same file in different locations.